 Is the Woody Pizza Oven worth the money?

-I would recommend the Woody Pizza Oven to friends and family looking to create a garden ristorante.
+Just like Lindsey last year, I would highly recommend this pizza oven to those looking to create an outdoor kitchen on a budget.
 It heats up quickly so once you get the hang of maintaining the fire, you will get plenty of bang for your buck out of this pizza oven kit.
-And even if the British weather isn't conducive to pizza every night in summer, the kit is so affordable you will soon be saving big compared to spending at least £10 a pizza at a certain well known pizza chain.
+And even if the British weather isn't conducive to pizza every night in summer, the kit is so affordable you will soon be saving big compared to spending at least £10 a pizza at a certain well-known pizza chain.
 We think the pizza we made in our Woody was much much tastier, too.

 We also love that you get the cover and peel thrown in, making it much cheaper than the closest competitor, the Ooni Fyra – the other 12 inch portable wood-fired pizza oven that our team has tested.
 Granted, it is not a sleek in the looks department and is slightly heavier and bigger than the Ooni Fyra, but for the saving – and the benefit of an integrated thermometer – we will happily take the Woody's rustic charm.